canonical/ubuntu-cloud-docs/google/index.rst

 How-to guides
 -------------

-Linked below are step-by-step guides for some key operations: deploying Kubernetes with Ubuntu Pro on GCE and upgrading from Ubuntu 20.04 to 22.04.
+Linked below are step-by-step guides for some key operations: deploying Kubernetes with Ubuntu Pro on GCE, enabling confidential computing and upgrading from Ubuntu 20.04 to 22.04.

 * :doc:`./google-how-to/deploy-kubernetes-with-ubuntu-pro`
+* :doc:`./google-how-to/enable-confidential-computing`
 * :doc:`./google-how-to/upgrade-from-focal-to-jammy`

 ---------